Glorious75/Make.com-patient-triage-alert-system/README.md

 **Make.com automation · Built by Gloria Njorteah · April 2026**

-A 3-scenario Make.com automation reducing clinical triage response time from 90 mins to under 2 minutes.
-Google Form → Airtable CRM → Slack urgency alerts (#urgent-triage, #medium-triage) + daily 24hr escalation check.
-Zero missed high-priority patients.
+A 3-scenario automation that cuts clinical triage response time from **90 minutes to under 2 minutes**.
+Patient intake forms are automatically captured in Airtable, triaged by urgency level, and escalated via Slack — with zero manual intervention.

 ---